cmu-delphi/delphi-epidata/docs/api/missing_codes.md

 # Missing Value Coding

-Occasionally, data will be missing from our database and will be explicitly coded as a NaN.
+Occasionally, data will be missing from our database and will be explicitly coded as NaN.
 In these cases, we strive to supply our best-known reason for the value to be missing by providing an integer code in the corresponding `missing_` column (i.e. `missing_value` corresponds to the `value` column).
 The integer codes are as follows